nemo-cluster/jumphost/README.md

 ### Raspberry Pi OS Configuration

 For Raspberry Pi OS, you can use the notes for Debian.
+You should use at least a newer Raspberry Pi with 64-bit operating system, preferably Raspberry Pi OS Lite.
 When you create the image, create a user and enable the SSH key login.
 It is recommended to create a user named "debian".
 This is automatically removed by the Ansible role "delclouduser".
 See pictures below for instructions.

 <img src=".img/pi1.png" width=45%><img src=".img/pi2.png" width=45%>